Revised November 2018

 The chair of each committee, in consultation with the appropriate members of management, establishes the agenda for each meeting.
 Each committee has established a calendar for regular action items to be discussed during the year, to the extent such subjects can be foreseen.
 A copy of the annual calendar is provided to all committee members.

-VIII.
+VII.
 Performance Evaluation; Development and Succession Planning

 Board and Committee Assessment